Maui Villas & Guide

 Kaanapali, West Maui

-Kaanapali Beach was named the best beach in America in 2013 and once you see its three miles of beautiful white sand, you will understand why!
-As one of Hawaii’s first planned resorts, many others tourist areas around the world have copied its model – for better or worse.
+Kaanapali Beach has been named the best beach in America several times and once you see its three miles of beautiful sand, you will understand why!
+As one of Hawaii’s first planned resorts, and many others tourist areas around the world have copied its model – for better or worse.

 Separating Kaanapali and Kahekili beaches is beautiful Black Rock Beach.
 Black Rock Beach is a great place to take in Maui's dramatic sunsets.